Sudheerkodati45/Master_Jenkins/README.md

 - Jenkins instance is currently running version 2.x.
 - Backup of Jenkins home directory and configuration.
 - Compatible versions of Java installed on the system.
-- Internet access to download the latest Jenkins release and plugins.
+- Internet access to download the latest Jenkins release and the plugins.

 ## Installation